jamf/Notifier/README.md

 1. Was the notifications profile installed?
 If not, install.
 1. Was the notifications profile installed when running macOS 10.10-10.14?
 If it was, re-install when running 10.15+.
 1. Is the device under UAMDM?
 If not, check with your MDM vendor on making the device UAMDM.
 Then try again & maybe reinstall the profile once under UAMDM.
-1. Did you change the bundleid of either the Alert or Banner applications?
+1. Did you change the Bundle ID of either the Alert or Banner applications?
 If so you'll need to amend the notifications profile accordingly.
 ##
 **Q4:** Is that logo magen...